joshuaculbert/osrs-drop-rate-simulator/README.md

 The simulation models OSRS drop mechanics using probability distributions:
 - **Kills to First Drop**: The geometric distribution (`rgeom`) simulates the number of kills until the first drop.
 Statistics (mean, variance, IQR, outliers) are compared to theoretical values.
 - **Lucky Streaks**: The binomial distribution (`rbinom`) simulates drops in a 100-kill window.
 Empirical and theoretical probabilities of 2+ drops are calculated using a Poisson approximation.
-- **Drop Clustering**: Inter-drop times are tested against an exponential distribution (Kolmogorov-Smirnov test) to assess randomness.
-Dispersion indices (~1) confirm a Poisson process.
+- **Drop Clustering**: Inter-drop times are tested against an exponential distribution using the Kolmogorov-Smirnov (KS) test to assess randomness.
+Dispersion indices (variance/mean of drop counts) are computed to evaluate a Poisson process.

 Key features:
 - **Simulation**: 10,000 trials, drop rates from 1/8 to 1/5,000, up to 5,000 kills for clustering.